With opiate use on the rise, so too is heroin addiction. Heroin is a street drug that comes from the milky substance of the poppy plant.

 Signs of Heroin Abuse

-Heroin is consumed in a variety of ways, and these practices may help you know what to watch for if you suspect a loved one is using.
-While physical symptoms can indicate drug use, they may not always be indicative of heroin use.
-But along with physical signs, the following are some warning signs to watch for that may be cause for concern.
+Heroin is consumed in a variety of ways, and the following may help you know what to watch for if you suspect a loved one is using.

 - Dry mouth